Convenience plus 30 Day Free Look

 If you are not completely satisfied with the terms of your Certificate of Insurance, you may return it, without claim, within 30 days.
 Your coverage will be invalidated and you will be sent a full refund - no questions asked!

-You and your eligible dependents will become insured on the date specified by New York Life Insurance Company provided the first premium contribution has been paid, satisfactory evidence of insurability has been submitted and you and your dependents are alive on that date.
+Insurance for you and your eligible dependents will become effective on the first of the month after your application is approved by New York Life Insurance Company provided the first premium contribution has been paid, satisfactory evidence of insurability has been submitted and you and your dependents are alive on that date.
 Coverage for any dependent who is confined at home, in a hospital or other medical institution, or is incapacitated so as to be unable to perform his or her normal activities on the date coverage would otherwise become effective, will not become effective until the date he or she is no longer so confined or incapacitated provided you are insured on that date and the dependent is still eligible for insurance.
 Payment of a premium contribution for insurance does not mean there is any coverage in force before the effective date as specified by New York Life Insurance Company.

 When Coverage Ends